 No matter how much I love cooking, there is always a special thrill when I make something that I know has one of my kids or auntlings are going to get excited about.
 That’s why I love these cloud cookies so much :).
-They got their name from my nephew, Austin, about eight years ago.
+They got their name from my nephew, Austin, over fifteen years ago.
 I’ve always been a fan of meringue cookies and I whipped up a batch when Austin was over at my house and decided to stir some chocolate chips into them before baking.
 Austin waited patiently while they cooked and then took one bite and declared them just like clouds – with the added bonus of chocolate chips!

 So if you want to be the cool aunt/mama/grandmama/daddy/uncle who knows how to bake chocolate chips into clouds…I got ya covered today!